microsoft/promptpex/docs/src/content/docs/reference/evals.md

 To enable this mode, you need to

 - set the `OPENAI_API_KEY` environment variable to your OpenAI API key
-- set the `createEvalRuns` parameter to true.
+- set the `createEvalRuns` parameter to true in the web interface or on the command line.

 The OpenAI models that can be used as **Model Under Test** are available at [OpenAI Models](https://platform.openai.com/docs/models).